IceCodeNew/academic-kickstart/content/zh/home/featured.md

 active = true  # Activate this widget? true/false
 weight = 55  # Order that this section will appear.

-title = "Featured Posts"
+title = "热点文章"
-subtitle = ""
+subtitle = "Featured Posts"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.